Climate change ‘dystopian future already here’

 To stay at 1.5C of warming, no new fossil fuel extraction projects should be launched, the International Energy Agency warned years ago.
 Despite pledges by governments, hydrocarbon production plans continue to be rolled out worldwide.

-And at last year’s UN COP27 climate summit, more than 80 countries pushed for the summit’s final statement to include a call to phase out fossil fuels.
+At last year’s UN COP27 climate summit, more than 80 countries pushed for its final statement to include a call to phase-out fossil fuels.

-Countries such as the United States, Britain, Canada, Australia and Norway – among developed nations historically responsible for creating the current climate emergency – “have turned around and hypocritically continued developing more fossil fuels”, said the group Oil Change International.
+Yet, countries such as the United States, Britain, Canada, Australia and Norway – among developed nations historically responsible for creating the current climate emergency – “have turned around and hypocritically continued developing more fossil fuels”, said the group Oil Change International.

 A march will be held in southern Pakistan’s Sindh province, which was devastated by unprecedented flooding last year.